Skip to main content

 Industry unity on show as cotton and wool host Australian Natural Fibres Forum

-Australia’s world-leading cotton and wool industries have joined forces to host the inaugural Australian Natural Fibres Forum, attracting almost 250 representatives from leading global and Australian brands including Fast Retailing, Adidas, Victoria Beckham, R.M.Williams, Sportscraft, MJ Bale, Alemais, Cotton On and Rodd & Gunn.
+Australia’s world-leading cotton and wool industries have joined forces to host the inaugural Australian Natural Fibres Forum, attracting almost 250 representatives from leading global and Australian brands including Adidas, J.Crew, R.M.Williams, Sportscraft, MJ Bale, Alemais, RB Sellars, Cotton On Group and Rodd & Gunn.

 Co-hosted by Cotton Australia and AWI’s research, development and marketing arm Woolmark, the forum brought together growers, researchers, supply-chain partners and industry leaders to strengthen the future of natural fibres.

-The event kicked-off Cotton Australia’s biannual Camp Cotton program, which immersed brand representatives in Australian cotton production, providing first-hand insight into modern farming.
+The event kicked-off Cotton Australia’s biennial Camp Cotton program, which immerses brand representatives in Australian cotton production, providing first-hand insight into modern farming.

 The forum focused on the shared opportunities and challenges facing natural fibres in a rapidly evolving global textile market.
 It highlighted the importance of cotton and wool as complementary industries that underpin regional economies, support thousands of rural jobs and contribute to Australia’s reputation for producing high-quality, responsibly grown natural fibres.